GiovaniPM/JDMn/README.md

 ## Proposal

 To create a lightweight DMn implementation, using a popular file represetantion and a flexible language.
-The represtative DMn tables, use a complete satisfation of all imput entrys into the rule to be validate a hypothesis.
+The represtative DMn tables, need the complete satisfation of all imput entrys inside the rule to be validate a hypothesis.

 ## What’s DMN?
 This modeling language created by OMG – an international group dedicated to developing technology standards – is a notation for business rules applied to processes.